Skip to content

 Upload a file

 Click the Upload file button and choose a file.
-The file must be either in GPX, TCX, or KML format.
+The file must be either in GPX, FIT, TCX, or KML format.
 Once you have selected a file you will see a couple of things happen:

 • the map will display and focus on your track.